his undergraduate degree from MIT, and his Ph.D. from U. C. Berkeley

 He serves on review boards of the Advanced Photon Source and the NIST Center for Neutron Research.
 He consulted for an electronics testing company, Everett Charles Technologies, for the Defense Science Board, was a member of the Science Advisory

 Board of Actium Materials and Contour Energy, and is now on the Science Board of the Materials Project.
-Fultz has authored or co-authored over
+Fultz has authored or co-authored approximately

 With his friend, Prof. J. Howe of Univ.
 Virginia,